 - 1. Employers

-- 2. Own account workers
+- 2. Employees

-- 3. Employees
+- 3. Own account workers

-- 4. Recipient of property and transfer income
+- 4. Recipient of property or transfer income

-Non -Profit Institutions Serving Households (NPISH)
+Non-Profit Institutions Serving Households (NPISH)

-ii) Rest of The World (Non-Resident Units)
+ii) Non-Resident Units (The Rest of The World)

-D. Classification of Assets/ Liabilities
+D. Classification of Assets / Liabilities

 Financial assets are financial claims (e.g., currency, deposits, and securities) that have demonstrable value.
 SNA 93 defines financial assets as a subset of economic assets- entities over which ownership rights are enforced, individually or collectively, by institutional units and from which economic benefits can be derived by holding or using the assets over a period of time.
 Most financial assets are financial claims arising from contractual relationships entered into when one institutional unit provides funds to another.
 Despite the absence of a corresponding liability, monetary gold and SDRs are also considered to be financial assets for the central bank.
-Transactions in non-monetary gold are treated as transactions in non-financial assets.
-Major components of financial and non-financial assets are as follows: -
+Transactions in non-monetary gold are treated as transactions in non-financial assets under valuables or depending upon the nature of the business of the institution.
+Major components of financial and non-financial assets/ liabilities are as follows: -

-Financial assets (assets/ liabilities)
+Financial assets (assets / liabilities)

 - ?
-Monetary gold and SDRs (this is the holding of central bank)
+Monetary gold and SDRs (this is the holding of the central bank)

 - ?
 Currency and deposits

 - ?
 Securities other than shares

 - ?
 Loans

 - ?
 Shares and other equity

 - ?
 Insurance technical reserves

 - ?
 Financial derivatives

 - ?
-Other accounts receivable / payable
+Other accounts receivable/ payable